tannerdolby/tannerdolby/README.md

 # Hi there, I'm Tanner! 👋

-I like to think of myself as a developer, mathematician and designer.
+A developer, mathematician and designer.

 📫 You can reach me at dolb.tanner@gmail.com or over on Twitter [@tannerdolby](https://twitter.com/tannerdolby)